Orders of Protection in Texas

 If the domestic violence victim wishes to have a permanent protective order put in place, he or she can make a petition at the subsequent court hearing.
 A permanent protective order in Texas lasts up to two years.
 After one year, the abuser can argue that the order is no longer necessary.
 If the abuser is incarcerated when the order is provided or while it is valid, it is good for one year after the abuser is released.

 Although obtaining an order of protection is a legal process, Texas courts try to make the process as simple for the victim as possible.
 The victim does not have to pay any fees to request an order of protection.
 However, the abuser may be required to pay court costs if one is issued.
 The victim has the choice of applying for an order of protection through a private Texas lawyer, a legal aid firm, the county attorney or the district attorney.
 The victim files the petition in the county where he, she or the abuser resides.
 However, if a divorce is already underway, the request must be filed in the same county where the divorce petition was filed.

 The victim must supply some basic information regarding his or her contact information, the nature of the relationship with the abuser and details regarding the need for the order of protection.
 Once the court decides to grant an order of protection, the decision is made official at the initial appearance.
 The court clerk issues an official notice to the abuser and has it delivered to him or her.
 During the second hearing, the victim and the abuser are both permitted to have legal counsel represent them.

-Obtaining an Order of Protection
+Impact of an Order of Protection

 Disclaimer: While every effort has been made to ensure the accuracy of this publication, it is not intended to provide legal advice as individual situations will differ and should be discussed with an expert and/or lawyer.
-For specific technical or legal advice on the information provided and related topics, please contact the author.